golmansax/backbone-sortable-collection/README.md

     }
   },

+  // Sorts can be used to string comparators together for multi-sort
+  // Useful for specifying fallback comparators and default behavior
+  sorts: {
-  // Sorts can be called by name, or as an object with name => dir ('asc' or 'desc')
+    // Comparators can be called by name, or as an object with name => dir ('asc' or 'desc')
+    weird: [{ weird: 'desc' }, 'initial'],

+    // By default, sort only uses the comparator, so following line is redundant
+    // initial: ['initial']
+  },

-  defaultSort: 'initial' // or { initial: 'desc' }
+  defaultSort: 'initial'
 });

 var turtles = new TurtleCollection([